programminghistorian/jekyll/lessons/from-html-to-list-of-words-2.md

 -   *obo.py*
 -   *trial-content.py*

-If you do not have these files from the previous lesson, you can download a [zip file from the previous lesson here.][]
+If you do not have these files, you can download programming-historian-2, a ([zip][]) file from the previous lesson.

 Repeating and Testing in Python
 -------------------------------